dailystory/docs/articles/changelog/2020/may.md

 * set prod twilio queue to 120 min
 * refactor for async and getting message queue
 * refactor how text message send queue handles bulk sends
+* update contacts email if lead email is not internal

 ## May 21, 2020
 * bugs with web forms create logic